conan-io/docs/installation.rst

 .. warning::

     Python 2 will soon be deprecated by the Python maintainers.
 It is strongly recommended to use Python 3 with Conan, especially if need to manage non-ascii filenames or file contents.
     Conan still supports Python 2, however some of the dependencies have started to be supported only by Python 3.
-See `python2`_ deprecation notice for details.
+See :ref:`python2` for details.

 Install Conan: